pyeventsourcing/eventsourcing/docs/topics/domain.rst

 that the command method arguments are always used directly as the aggregate event attribute values.
 But often a command method needs to do some work before triggering an event.
 As a result of this processing, the event attributes may not be the same as the command method arguments.
-And the logic of the command may be such that under some conditions an event should not be triggered.
+In some cases, the command involve conditional logic, such that under some conditions an event should not be triggered.
+And in other cases, the logic of the command method may be such that different events should be triggered under different conditions.

-Any processing of method arguments that should be done only once, and not repeated when reconstructing aggregates from stored events, should be done in a undecorated command method.
-For example, if the triggered event will have a new UUID, you will either want to use a separate command method, or create this value in the expression used when calling the method, and not generate the UUID in the decorated method body.
-Otherwise, rather than being fixed in the stored state of the aggregate, a new UUID will be created each time the aggregate is reconstructed.
+Any processing of the command method arguments that should be done only once, and not repeated when reconstructing aggregates from stored events, should be done before the event is triggered.
+For example, if the triggered event is to have a new date-time value, or a new random UUID, then the new value must be generated before the event is triggered, and not when the event is applied to the aggregate.

-To illustrate this, consider the following ``Order`` class.
-It is an ordinary Python object class.
-Its ``__init__()`` method takes a ``name`` argument.
-The method ``confirm()`` sets the attribute ``confirmed_at``.
-The method ``pickup()`` checks that the order has been confirmed before calling the ``_pickup()`` method which sets the attribute ``pickedup_at``.
-If the order has not been confirmed, an exception will be raised.
-That is, whilst the ``confirm()`` command method is trivial in that its arguments are always used as the event attributes, the ``pickup()`` method is non-trivial in that it will only trigger an event if the order has been confirmed.
-That means we can't decorate the ``pickup()`` method with the :data:`@event` decorator without triggering an unwanted event.
+Otherwise, a new value will be generated each time the aggregate is reconstructed, rather than the value being fixed in the stored state of the aggregate.

+This can be accomplished with the declarative syntax by decorating a "private" method that is called by a "public" method that is not decorated.
+The "public" command method will not trigger an event when it is called, and its method body will be executed only when the command is executed.
+The "private" method will trigger an event when it is called, its method body will be executed each time the event is applied to the aggregate.

+To illustrate this, let's consider a command method that has some conditional logic.
+The following ``Order`` class is an ordinary Python class.
+The ``confirm()``  method simply assigns the given value of its argument ``at`` to the order's ``confirmed_at`` attribute.
+This method is "trivial", in that the argument of the ``confirm()`` method is assigned directly to the object attribute.
+However, the ``pickup()`` method has some conditional logic.
+It firstly checks that the order has been confirmed.
+If the order as not been confirmed, it raises an exception.
+Otherwise, if the order has been confirmed, it calls the "private" ``_pickup()`` method.
+The "private" ``_pickup()`` method directly assigns the given value of the ``at`` argument to the order's ``pickedup_at`` attribute.
+The ``pickup()`` method is "non-trivial", in that it has conditional logic which will only decide to assign the given value of the ``at`` argument to the order object if the order has been confirmed.

 .. code-block:: python